Use these tips to effectively prospect without violating GDPR policies.

 For more information on LinkedIn and GDPR, click here.

-3. You can (and should) obtain permission to contact your prospects through opt-in/opt-out
+3. You can (and should) provide an easily accessible option for your prospects to opt-out

 4. Inform your prospects and clients about how you plan to use their data